skkusal/symtuner/README.md

 ```

 In the json file, there are two entries;
-`space` for paramters that SymTuner to tune, and `defaults` for parameters to use directly without tuning.
+`space` for paramters to be tuned by SymTuner, and `defaults` for parameters to use directly without tuning.
 ```
 {
     "space": {